deepomicslab/crux/docs/primitives.md

 # Component Library

-This section briefly lists all primitives and some commonly-used components provided by Oviz, so you can have a grasp of what basic graphical elements can be used to construct your visualization.
+This section briefly lists all primitives and some commonly used components provided by Oviz, so you can have a grasp of what basic graphical elements can be used to construct your visualization.

-!> Note that this is not a comprehensive list, and it doesn't mean that all Oviz provides are these built-in components. **The real value of Oviz reveals when creating primitives and components by yourself.**
+!> Note that this is not a comprehensive list.

+!> It doesn't mean that all Oviz provides are these built-in components: **the real value of Oviz reveals when creating primitives and components by yourself.**

 ## Rect